nipunbnair/Python/README.md

 # Python
-My Python for Machine Learning and Genomics programs
+This Repository consists of programs of Machine Learning Algorithms, Genomics concepts and simple Python code for any student.